scottcrowley/timer-app/README.md

 ### Prerequisites

 * To run this project, you must have PHP 7 installed.
 * You should setup a host on your web server for your local domain.
 For this you could also configure Laravel Homestead or Valet.
-* If you want use Redis as your cache driver you need to install the Redis Server.
-You can either use homebrew on a Mac or compile from source (https://redis.io/topics/quickstart).

 ### Step 1